pgbackrest/pgbackrest/README.md

 - `full` - all database files will be copied and there will be no dependencies on previous backups.
 - `incr` - incremental from the last successful backup.
-- `warn` - like an incremental backup but always based on the last full backup.
+- `diff` - like an incremental backup but always based on the last full backup.

 ```
 required: n
 default: incr
-example: type=full
+example: --type=full
 ```

 ##### `no-start-stop` option

 This option prevents PgBackRest from running `pg_start_backup()` and `pg_stop_backup()` on the database.
-In order for this to work Postgres should be shut down and PgBackRest will generate an error if it is not.
+In order for this to work PostgreSQL should be shut down and PgBackRest will generate an error if it is not.

 The purpose of this option is to allow cold backups.
-The `pg_xlog` directory is copied as-is and `backup-wal-check` is automatically disabled for the backup.
+The `pg_xlog` directory is copied as-is and `archive-check` is automatically disabled for the backup.
 ```
 required: n
 default: n